-The YouTuber and songwriter’s EP was released on 9 March.
+YouTuber and songwriter Maisie Marshall released her debut EP on 9 March.

-The six track EP features the songs violet. and Arthur (Live), both of which had been performed on Maisie Marshall‘s channel prior to its release.
+The six-track EP features the songs violet. and Arthur, both of which had been performed on Maisie‘s channel prior to the EP’s release.

 my first EP 'letters.' is being released on the ninth of march at midnight UK time. set your calendars xoxo pic.twitter.com/Q4qX2dwfZG

-“Recording Arthur as a live track wasn’t too difficult in concept, really.
-I got the idea from the BBC Radio One Live Room Sessions and dodie’s song When on her first EP, which is recorded as a one take ‘live’ song.
+Maisie adds that Arthur is based on The Drowning of Arthur Braxton, a book soon to be adapted for screen by Luke Cutforth, and explains that the song was recorded live: “Recording Arthur as a live track wasn’t too difficult in concept, really.
+I got the idea from the BBC Radio One [Live Lounge] sessions, and dodie’s song When on her first EP which is recorded as a one-take ‘live’ song.
 I decided to do this one live because I knew I wanted it to be an acoustic song with just me and a guitar, and in terms of recording something live, that would be the easiest to record out of all of the songs.”

 Fan reaction to the EP’s release has been positive: